Wyrdware/Portfolio/content/projects/scalar-field-visualization.md

 ## Outcome

-The system successfully generated overhangs and caves with smooth topology and no floating technology.
+The system successfully generated overhangs and caves with smooth topology and no floating artifacts.
 This technique avoids a lot of common artifacts generated from traditional 3D noise without the need of costly algorithms to clean up the output.
-Marching Cubes through compute shaders are explored more [here](/projects/marching-cube-gpu/).
-Future development will focus on implementing data driven tools for designers to author terrains much like my [previous terrain generator](/projects/procedural-terrain/)
+I explore marching cubes through compute shaders more [here](/projects/marching-cube-gpu/).
+Future development will focus on implementing data driven tools for designers to author terrains much like my [previous terrain generator](/projects/procedural-terrain/).

 ---